LongtaoTang/Sets-Compression/README.md

 calculate the performance of the group-based method

 ### size_distribution.py
-it checks the size distribution and draws figures: Tmall1.png, Tmall2.png, Tmall3.png, HKTVmall1.png, HKTVmall2.png, HKTVmall3.png
+it checks the size distribution

 ## other files